-Please click here for our Net Price Calculator Image Maker Beauty Institute is authorized for operation as a postsecondary institution by the Tennessee Higher Education Commission.
+Please click here (the butterfly) for our Net Price Calculator Image Maker Beauty Institute is authorized for operation as a postsecondary institution by the Tennessee Higher Education Commission.
 In order to view detailed job placement and graduation information on the programs offered by Image Maker Beauty Institute, please visit www.tn.gov/thec and click on the Authorized Institutions Data link under Recent Reports at the bottom of the screen.

 Compare our rates with other schools accredited by the same accrediting agency.

 These rates are all figured in the same manner, therefore, this should give you a